Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 ### Step 6: Wait

 The KSK will answer by post.
-It takes 3 to 9 months.[^31] It took me 3 months to get the first answer.
+It takes 3 to 9 months.[^31] It took me 3 months to get the first answer, and 7½ months to get the first decision.

 While you wait, you can send more documents to support your application.
 Just include your reference number.